 Focus on computerized management information systems, computer-based analysis of decision alternatives, assessing nursing care quality and cost-effectiveness, and other feedback mechanisms specific to the nursing organization.
 Special fee: $50.

 Prerequisites: ORLN 4005, ORLN 5000.
 Analysis of hypothetical generation, study designs, and data collection methods in nursing research with emphasis on application to practice.

 Prerequisites: ORLN 4005, ORLN 5040, or equivalents.
 Philosophical foundations of empirical and naturalistic inquiry methods are examined with reference to developing a domain-significant research problem.
 Emphasis given to clarification to study design within interdisciplinary knowledge relevant to nursing.

 Permission required.
-Supervised practice in teaching nurse learners in one or more settings: classroom, clinical, or practice.
+Supervised practice in teaching nurse learners in one or more settings: classroom, clinical and/or practice.

 Inquiry in effective strategies for teaching and evaluating students in the laboratory setting.
 Analysis, or theory and related research.

 Permission required.
 Individual, guided learning experience at the master's level in a selected aspect of professional nursing.
 Topic agreed upon between student and faculty.